 *** Which jobs will be automated first?
 Download “When the SHIFT Hits Your Plan” ***

 “America is at the beginning of its third great technological revolution,” writes Ed Gordon in his soon to be released book Future Jobs.
-He predicts that major breakthroughs will produce new employment opportunities in:
+He predicts that major breakthroughs and changing job markets will produce new employment opportunities in:

 - Big Data